SarKaa/Run-batch-from-C/README.md

 Step 6: Tell me how it goes on [my discord server](https://discord.gg/VDUFB3gpeQ)

-You can also clone the repo and compile locally with MinGW if you wish.
+You can also clone this repo and compile locally with MinGW if you wish.

 ## ARGUMENTS: